There are so many fun things to do in Rochester for both families with kids and adults.

 In 1965, the space was handed to the state for public development, including paved trails.
 There is also hiking, cross country skiing and a pond.

-Kids love the Nature Center for hands-on, interactive experiences with animals, birds and other natural objects.
+Kids love the Quarry Hill Nature Center for hands-on, interactive experiences with animals, birds and other natural objects, making it a great thing to do in Rochester with kids.

 See Related: Best Museums in Rochester, Minnesota